How common is oesophageal cancer?

 The positive news is that there are steps you can take to reduce your risk.
 These steps are based on the findings from our Continuous Update Project (CUP).

-There's strong evidence that drinking alcohol increases oesophageal cancer risk.
+There's strong evidence that drinking alcohol is a cause of oesophageal cancer.
 Find out more about the link between alcohol and cancer or find out how many calories are in alcoholic drinks by using our alcohol calorie calculator.

-Being a healthy weight is one of the most important things you can do to reduce your cancer risk.
+Being a healthy weight is one of the most important things you can do to protect yourself against cancer.
 Try our Body Mass Index calculator and waist measurement guide to check if you are a healthy weight and shape.

 If you do smoke, stopping smoking will reduce your risk.
 The NHS stop smoking service can help you quit.

 Visit NHS Choices to find out more about the symptoms and treatment of oesophageal cancer.

 - What can increase your risk of cancer?